Learn More: Schengen Visa

 Your valid passport.
-It needs to be valid for at least 3 months after your visa expires with 2 blank pages and issued less than 10 years ago.
+It needs to have been issued for the past 10 years, be valid for at least 3 months after your visa has expired, and contain at least 2 blank pages.

 Health insurance for travel that could cover hospitalizations, emergencies, urgent treatments and healthcare, death, or repatriation in the Schengen area of at least 30,000 euros.

-Can I travel to all the Schengen countries with the France Schengen Visa?
+Can I travel to all the Schengen countries with the Sweden Schengen Visa?

 Yes, you can!
-The France Schengen Visa is a travel authorization that allows you to visit France and all the countries from the Schengen area.
+The Sweden Schengen Visa is a travel authorization that allows you to visit Sweden and all the countries from the Schengen area.

-Can I get the France Schengen Visa for free?
+Can I get the Sweden Schengen Visa for free?

 No. There is a government fee that you will usually need to pay.

+Traveling as a researcher to the country to do academic research.
 We charge a small fee but remember that by applying beforehand with iVisa, you can avoid any delays or errors, including saving time at immigration.
-Our team of experts will also review your application to minimize the likelihood of errors to guarantee you a smooth entry to France.
+Our team of experts will also review your application to minimize the likelihood of errors to guarantee you a smooth entry to Sweden.

-Are there any COVID-19 requirements to enter France?
+Are there any COVID-19 requirements to enter Sweden?

 Who can I talk to if I have more questions?